MaxHalford/maxhalford.github.io/content/blog/efficient-data-transformation.md

 I haven't found an easy way to do this with dbt.
 I found this [tip](https://discourse.getdbt.com/t/tips-and-tricks-about-working-with-dbt/287/2) from the dbt forums about how to feed edited views -- and optionally their dependencies -- to the `dbt run` command.
 There's also this [gist](https://gist.github.com/jtalmi/c6265c8a17120cfb150c97512cb68aa6) that does something similar.
 However, I haven't found a way to switch the target dataset dynamically.

 I did stumble on dbt's [stateful selection](https://docs.getdbt.com/reference/node-selection/syntax#stateful-selection) and [defer](https://docs.getdbt.com/reference/node-selection/defer) documentation, but I don't find these concepts straightforward.
 Even the dbt docs [admit](https://docs.getdbt.com/reference/node-selection/methods#the-state-method) state selection is complicated.
-There's a comprehensive example [here](https://docs.getdbt.com/blog/slim-ci-cd-with-bitbucket-pipelines), but it feels rather cumbersome to store/load artifacts from a previous run.
+There's a comprehensive example [here](https://docs.getdbt.com/blog/slim-ci-cd-with-bitbucket-pipelines), and a detailed testimony [here](https://discourse.getdbt.com/t/how-we-sped-up-our-ci-runs-by-10x-using-slim-ci/2603).
+But the dbt approach of storing/loading artifacts from a previous run feels cumbersome.

 We've implemented a minimalist dbt-like tool at Carbonfact called [lea](https://github.com/carbonfact/lea).
 Many people have told me that we're crazy and should just stick to dbt.
 They're probably right.
 But dbt boils the ocean, and we only need a subset of its features.
 It's also a great learning experience, and allows us to experiment with new ideas.